 Lowly, or ugly.

-Living beings will be happy to see one,
+Living beings will be happy to see them,

 All the children of the gods